Forecast issued at 5:17 am EST on Thursday 28 August 2014.

 Partly cloudy.
 Areas of morning frost about the coastal ranges.
 Areas of morning fog.
 The chance of showers in the north developing in the morning, clearing in the late afternoon, then the chance of showers at night.
 Light winds becoming south to southeasterly 15 to 20 km/h in the middle of the day then tending south to southwesterly in the evening.
 Overnight temperatures falling to between 1 and 6 with daytime temperatures reaching between 14 and 18.

 Partly cloudy.
 Areas of morning fog inland.
 Winds west to southwesterly 15 to 20 km/h tending south to southwesterly during the morning then becoming light during the day.
 Overnight temperatures falling to between 1 and 6 with daytime temperatures reaching between 14 and 19.

-Mostly sunny.
-Winds west to northwesterly 25 to 35 km/h.
-Overnight temperatures falling to between 2 and 7 with daytime temperatures reaching between 16 and 21.
+Areas of morning fog.
+Mostly sunny day.
+Light winds becoming north to northwesterly 15 to 25 km/h during the evening.
+Overnight temperatures falling to between zero and 5 with daytime temperatures reaching between 17 and 21.

 The next routine forecast will be issued at 4:30 pm EST Thursday.